ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.inflight to at least BBR.pacing_gain \* BBR.bdp = 1.25 \*
 BBR.bdp.

-If the flow has set BBR.inflight_longterm and encounters that limit, it then gradually increases the upper volume bound (BBR.inflight_longterm) using the following approach:

-* BBR.inflight_longterm: The flow raises BBR.inflight_longterm in ProbeBW_UP in a manner
-  that is slow and cautious at first, but increasingly rapid and bold over time.
-  The initial caution is motivated by the fact that a given BBR flow may be sharing a shallow buffer with thousands of other flows, so that the buffer space available to the flow may be quite tight (even just a single packet or less).
+If the flow has set BBR.inflight_longterm and C.inflight encounters that limit, the flow raises BBR.inflight_longterm in ProbeBW_UP in a manner that is slow and cautious at first, but increasingly rapid over time.
+The caution is motivated by the fact that a given BBR flow may be sharing a buffer with many other flows, and the buffer space available to the flow may be limited.
 The increasingly rapid growth over time is motivated by the fact that in a high-speed WAN the increase in available bandwidth (and thus the estimated BDP) may require the flow to grow C.inflight by up to O(1,000,000) packets; even a high-speed WAN BDP like 10Gbps \* 100ms is around 83,000 packets (with a 1500-byte MTU).
-The additive increase to BBR.inflight_longterm exponentially doubles each round trip;
-  in each successive round trip, BBR.inflight_longterm grows by 1, 2, 4, 8, 16,
-  etc, with the increases spread uniformly across the entire round trip.
-  This helps allow BBR to utilize a larger BDP in O(log(BDP)) round trips, meeting the design goal for scalable utilization of newly-available bandwidth.
+The additive increase to BBR.inflight_longterm doubles each round trip; in each successive round trip, BBR.inflight_longterm grows (in units of C.SMSS) by 1, 2, 4, 8, 16, etc, with the increases spread uniformly across the entire round trip.
+This allows BBR to utilize a larger BDP in O(log(BDP)) round trips, meeting the design goal for scalable utilization of newly-available bandwidth.

 #### Precautionary Bandwidth Probing  {#bandwidth-probing-caution}